sangtvo/Seattle-PD-Funding-Eligibility/README.md

 * At least 2 officers arrive onsite and show up more often in the outskirts of downtown Seattle.
 * The W zone has the lowest incidents reported due to Burley and Bethey districts having less population and more deserted, but the highest mean of officers onsite (2.324).
 * The H zone which is downtown Seattle has the highest reported incidents, but the lowest mean of officers onsite of 1.32.

-Solution
----
-Since the Seattle PD is not eligible for funding due to a mean of 1.889, the department should focus on zones with less average officer per site and zones with the largest reported incidents.
-By targeting zones with average officers that have a mean of 2 or less and reach a mean score of 2+, it is possible it will bring the overall mean to 2.5.
-If it is not reached still, then targeting the highest reported incidents zone can also bring it up by mandating 3 officers per incident.
-If the police department is understaffed, that would mean that officers are working over-time and arriving at multiple scenes to keep up with the incoming calls.
-This inefficiency will continue to drive down (or similar amount) the mean of officers at scene and the department will never reach that 2.5 threshold to receive any funding in future years.
-If the police department hired a human resources analyst, this person can detect how many officers are needed and analyze their work schedules to be more effective to meet demand.

 References
 ---